serverless/blog/posts/2016-12-02-serverless-v1.3.0.md

 You don't need to change anything.
 Just deploy your service as usual and Serverless will version your Lambda functions from now on.

+### Invoke local improvements

+The `invoke local` command was improved so that it works the same way like the `invoke` command.

+You'll now have access to the AWS environment variables in your function.
+Furthermore you can run functions with runtimes other than `Node.js` locally.

 ### Refactorings and Bug Fixes

 We've also fixed a bunch of bugs (thanks for bringing them up!) and also continued our process of [codebase refactorings](https://github.com/serverless/serverless/issues/2645) so that it's easier for new contributors to get aboard.